ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 - Overall:
 	- I have a very high standard for research and require students to do RIGOROUS and IN-DEPTH research INDEPENDENTLY.
 	- It can be hard for most students.
-Applying is only suggested if you think you are extraordinary and (can be) talented in research.
+Applying is only suggested if you think you are extraordinary and talented in research.

 <!--  -->
 - Our target: